The Laws of Wealth: Psychology and the Secret to Investing Success

 Rule #7 – Forecasting Is For Weathermen.
 “The research is unequivocal—forecasts don’t work.
 As a corollary, neither does investing based on these forecasts….
 Scrupulously avoid conjecture about the future, rely on systems rather than biased human judgment and be diversified enough to show appropriate humility.”

 Rule #8 – Excess Is Never Permanent.
 “We expect that if a business is well-run and profitable today this excellence will persist.”
-The author quotes James O’Shaughnessy: “‘The most ironclad rule I have been able to find studying masses of data on stock market, both in the United States and developed foreign markets, is the idea of reversion to the mean.’
+The author quotes James O’Shaughnessy: “‘The most ironclad rule I have been able to find studying masses of data on the stock market, both in the United States and developed foreign markets, is the idea of reversion to the mean.’
 Contrary to the popular idea of bear markets being risky and bull markets being risk-free, the behavioral investor must concede that risk is actually created in periods of market euphoria and actualized in down markets.”

 Rule #9 – Diversification Means Always Having to Say You’re Sorry.
 “You can take it to the bank that some of your assets will underperform every single year… The simple fact is that no one knows which asset classes will do well at any given time and diversification is the only logical response to such uncertainty… Broad diversification and rebalancing have been shown to add half a percentage point of performance per year, a number that can seem small until you realize how it is compounded over an investment lifetime.”